Volunteer After a Disaster

 State bars across the country also allow out-of-state attorneys to volunteer as pro bono attorneys in their states.
 Attorneys can contact the national Legal Aid Disaster Resource Center to offer help.

-Questions about records that have been destroyed
+Questions about destroyed records

 Attorneys who have lost personal or client records in a disaster can contact the State Bar’s Ethics Hotline with questions about what to do.